-After approximately two years of uncertainty related to internal constituencies, in April of 2019 the Board initiated the Faculty Administration Collaboration Team (FACT), reinstating the Faculty Association as the official representative body for residential faculty and acknowledging the Adjunct Faculty Association's role in shared governance.
+After approximately two years of uncertainty related to internal constituencies, the 2019-2020 Board initiated the Faculty Administration Collaboration Team (FACT), reinstating the Faculty Association as the official representative body for residential faculty and acknowledging the Adjunct Faculty Association's role in shared governance.
 The FACT is composed of three residential faculty members, three adjunct faculty members, and two college presidents tasked with reviewing current residential and adjunct faculty agreements and practices with the perspective of improving student success.
 The Board also contracted with Collaborative Brain Trust Consultancy to conduct employee feedback in support of reestablishing staff employee groups.

-The Governing Board also approves the District Strategic Plan, which was recently completed and approved in 2023, and establishes key metrics to benchmark college and district success.
-These metrics are reviewed annually by the Governing Board through the Monitoring Report; however, given the recent completion of the Strategic Plan a new Monitoring Report is in development.
+The Governing Board also approves the District Strategic Plan and establishes key metrics to benchmark college and district success.
+These metrics are reviewed annually by the Governing Board through the Monitoring Report.
 The strategic plan and key metrics represent two critical internal resources that assist the Board with monitoring operations and outcomes to ensure that decisions are informed and benefit SMCC and the MCCCD.